 For many Muslims, however, the first sighting of the lunar crescent at the begin of each month is still a matter of importance, debate and dispute.
 Especially around the begin and the end of Ramaḍān (the Islamic month of fasting and abstinence) and the begin of Dhu ʾl-Ḥijja (the Islamic month of pilgrimage), the first sighting of the lunar crescent is eagerly awaited by Muslims from the four corners of the world.

-Please note that planetarium programs such as Google Sky, Stellarium or SkyViewCafé
+planetarium programs such as Google Sky,

-the sky but they cannot predict whether it will be visible or not.
+cannot be used to determine the first visibility of the lunar crescent.
+These programs are useful for computing where the lunar crescent is in the sky but they cannot predict whether it will be visible or not. |